timescale/docs/faq/faq-products.md

 * If you already chose to abandon PostgreSQL or another relational database for a Hadoop/NoSQL system due to scaling concerns or issues.
 We will provide support for the migration back.

-## What if I my use case is simple key-value reads?
+## What if my use case is simple key-value reads?
 For this scenario, in-memory or column-oriented databases are designed for key-value storage with fast lookup and a relational database may not be ideal.
 However, these systems clearly do not scale to large data volumes and cannot